SeqWare/seqware_whitestar/README.md

 There are two ways of getting the image:
 * as a developer, you can build the image using the docker file
-* as a user, download the image from S3
+* as a user, download the image from Docker Hub

+Note that this image is an automated build on Docker Hub.

 ### Building the image

 1. Assuming docker is installed properly, build image with

-        docker build  -t seqware_1.1.0-alpha.6 .
+        docker build  -t seqware/seqware_whitestar .

 ### Downloading and restoring the image

-1. Rather than building the image, you can also download and restore it from S3
+1. Rather than building the image, you can also download and restore it from Docker Hub

-        aws s3 cp s3://oicr.docker.images/seqware_1.1.0-alpha.6.tar .
-        docker load -i seqware_1.1.0-alpha.6.tar
+        docker pull seqware/seqware_whitestar

 ## Running the Container